AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 [Option 2](https://www.youtube.com/watch?v=eWPbhXiXQ0s)

-## (10) Now go put it all together and make this Valentine's Day the best ever
+## 10 Now go put it all together and make this Valentine's Day the best ever

-A what a better occasion to put all this together than Valentine's day.
-There's obviously many other plans to do on lover's day, but sex is as valid an option as any other specially when paried with some other nice joint activity.
-For some it might be the only way to substitute chocolate without getting an angry response.
+And what a better occasion to put all this together than Valentine's day?
+There are, clearly, many other plans to do on lover's day, but sex is as valid an option as any other, especially when paired with some nice joint activity.
+For some, it might be the only way to substitute chocolate without getting an angry response.

-A good way to go about trying new things with your partner is to first talk with them and see what they would be comfortable with.
+An excellent way to go about trying new things with your partner is first to talk about what they would be comfortable with.
 Then set the mood towards the intimate moment; a nice dinner out, some sensual music and candles when arriving home are some tried-and-tested options.
 Remember to let things flow, without any expectations beyond having the best time possible, together.

 So or those of you who would like to give it a go we wish you the safest, most connected and, of course, pleasurable experience with that special one.
 Who knows?
 Maybe it'll spark you up the rankings of sexual intercourse!